-Asheville For Book Lovers
+9 Best Things To Do In Asheville For Book Lovers

 Battery Park Book Exchange

-Located in the Grove Park Arcade in downtown Asheville, they sell used books and have extensive wine, cocktail, and Champagne list.
+Located in the historic Grove Park Arcade in downtown Asheville, they sell used books and have an extensive wine, cocktail, and Champagne list.

 Malaprop’s hosts numerous author events and has a fabulous newsletter, which points out new releases and notable indie reads.

 Malaprop’s founder, Emoke B’Racz, is a local Asheville writer and poet who emigrated to the United States as a Hungarian refugee.

 Thomas Wolfe Memorial

 Although a well-known, American historical fiction novel, the story is a loose retelling of Wolfe’s life growing up in Asheville, NC.

 Carl Sandburg Home

 Deemed the “Poet of the People,” Carl Sandburg lived in Connemara, NC (Flat Rock), right outside of Hendersonville.

 In his lifetime, Sandburg won three Pulitzer Prizes, two for his poetry, and a third for his biography of Abraham Lincoln.
 Sandburg was also a Civil Rights activist.

 You can easily spend all day at Biltmore, touring the gardens, eating lunch in the old horse stables, checking out their indoor pool, and of course, wine tasting.

 For Asheville literary tourists, though, the Vanderbilt library will sing to you.
 Yes, yes: it’s a tad ominous and creepy.

-A few fun facts: At the age of 12, George Vanderbilt started recording everything that he read in a journal.
-He would send the books he collected to a bookbinder and ultimately accumulated over 22,000 volumes.
+A few fun Biltmore library facts: At the age of 12, George Vanderbilt started recording everything that he read in a journal – similar to an old-school Goodreads.

 Pack Memorial Library

 Pack is also the main Buncombe County public library and was first built in 1911.
 The space you see today is the newer building designed in 1978.

 While you are spending time in downtown Asheville, you will see references everywhere to Pack.

 Omni Grove Park Inn

 The Omni Grove Park Inn is well-known for its gorgeous sunsets over the mountains.
 In fact, the Grove Park Inn was the inspiration for Uncorked Asheville’s logo.

-The Grove Park Inn used to be the rising destination – during the Vanderbilt’s time – of the elite who wanted to escape into the mountains and also cure their ailments.
+The Grove Park Inn used to be the rising destination – during the Vanderbilt’s time – of the elite wishing to escape into the mountains and also cure their ailments.

-So what is the Omni’s mark in literary history?
-My personal favorite: F. Scott Fitzgerald spent two summers here in 1935 and 1936.
-Rumor has it, he drank a lot and got booted out for shooting at the ceiling…
+What is the Omni’s mark in literary history?
+Our personal favorite: F. Scott Fitzgerald spent two summers here in 1935 and 1936.

 In the fall, the foliage will blow you away.
-You don’t have to be an overnight guest to visit the property.
+You don’t have to be an overnight guest to visit the property either.